yueqin813/WRF-4.4.2-modified-budget-analysis/WRF_Modifications_README.md

 ## Description

-This version of WRF has been modified to output accumulated physics and RK tendencies in momentum and thermodynamic budgets.
+This version of WRF has been modified to output instantaneous and accumulated physics and RK tendencies in momentum and thermodynamic budgets.

 ## Modification Details